sergiocorreia/panflute/examples/input/deflists-sample.md

     Third paragraph of definition 2.

-Term with Äüö
+Term with UNICODE REMOVED

-: Definition with Äüö
+: Definition with UNICODE REMOVED

 Regular Text.